jaegertracing/documentation/content/docs/next-release-v2/architecture.md

 ## With OpenTelemetry Collector

 You **do not need** to use the OpenTelemetry Collector to operate Jaeger, because Jaeger is a customized distribution of the OpenTelemetry Collector with different roles.
-However, if you already use the OpenTelemetry Collectors, for gathering other types of telemetry or for pre-processing / enriching the tracing data, it can be placed _in front of_ Jaeger in the pipeline.
+However, if you already use the OpenTelemetry Collectors, for gathering other types of telemetry or for pre-processing / enriching the tracing data, it can be placed _in front of_ Jaeger in the collection pipeline.
 The OpenTelemetry Collectors can be run as an application sidecar, as a host agent / daemon, or as a central cluster.

 The OpenTelemetry Collector supports Jaeger's Remote Sampling protocol and can either serve static configurations from config files directly, or proxy the requests to the Jaeger backend (e.g., when using adaptive sampling).